 Most people with young-onset Alzheimer's develop symptoms of the disease when they are between 30 and 60 years old.

-Most people with young-onset Alzheimer's have the most common form of the disease, called sporadic Alzheimer's.
-This type isn't caused by genetics, and experts don't know why these people get the disease at a younger age than others do.
+For most people with young-onset Alzheimer's, the cause is not related to any single genetic mutation.
+Experts don't fully know why some people get the disease at a younger age than others do.

 Together, these three genes are present in less than 1% of all people with Alzheimer's but in about 11% of people with young-onset Alzheimer's.
 If you have a genetic mutation in one of those three genes, you may develop Alzheimer's before age 65.